Homer, Alaska Climate Action Plan

 - Consider the effects of climate change in all long-term plans.

-To implement the Climate Action Plan, Homer plans to create a Sustainability Fund to support mitigation and adaptation efforts.
-Possible sources of revenue for the fund include grants, a Climate Action Tax (modeled after the Climate Action Plan in Boulder, Colorado), a fuel tax, parking fees, and other innovative sources.
+To implement the Climate Action Plan, Homer created a Sustainability Fund (Resolution 08-07(A)); sources of revenue for the fund included a private donation of more than $45,000.
+Other possible sources of revenue that were identified to support the implementation of the Climate Action Plan included grants, a Climate Action Tax (modeled after the Climate Action Plan in Boulder, Colorado), a fuel tax, parking fees, and other innovative sources.